lizzie102938/Berlin-Best-Bars/README.md

 ## Testing

 Some tests have been implemented using React Testing Library.
-Please note that these are not in full working order, but have been left in the project to demonstrate my understanding of the importance of testing.
+Please note that these are not in full working order, but have been left in the project to demonstrate understanding of the importance of testing.
 Tests would run using 'yarn test'.